drsimonturega/Exploratory-Data-Analysis---Customer-Loans-in-Finance/README.md

 #### Perform transformations on skewed columns
 The skew of the columns is identified using a multi column analysis.
 Applying the appropriate skew correcting function is achieved using a Box-Cox or  Yeo-Johnson transformation to give a an improved skew magnitude to the columns.
-The column "last_payment_amount" apears to be biphasic, the skew does improve with a Yeo-Johnson correction so currently that will be applied.
+The column "last_payment_amount" apears to be biphasic, the skew does improve with a Yeo-Johnson correction so currently that will be applied. add class, code overivew and cool code

 #### Dropping overly correlated columns
 Column correlation was visualised using a heat map Method ```mat_hm_corr_plot()``` from the ```Plotter()``` class, figure below shows the heat map for column correlation before analysis.